Protection of investment

 'Isn't the battle already won?
 The European Parliament rejected the software patents directive in July 2005.'

-The Community Patent is the idea that inventions will only be patented in the EU, instead of having to register a patent in the patent office of each EU country.
+The Unitary Patent is the idea that inventions will only be patented in the EU, instead of having to register a patent in the patent office of each EU country.
 This seems like a good idea, but the problem is in the details.
 Current plans don't even mention the subject of software, although software patentability is one of the main drivers of these plans.
 Instead of directly imposing software patentability, the proposal is now to remove the patent system even further from legislative review by any democratically elected parliament.
 Thus in effect legislative power is handed over to a few top judges and to the circle of administrative officials that is running the European Patent Office and the EU Council's patent policy working party.
 There are even moves to explicitly make EPO case law binding on the new EU patent institutions.
 Of course all this goes without mentioning the word "software" or "computer", but the underlying issue is clearly understood.

-The Community Patent has failed for 25 years due to resistance from many quarters within the patent lobby itself.
+The Unitary Patent has failed for 25 years due to resistance from many quarters within the patent lobby itself.
 If now suddenly this resistance can be overcome, there isn't much need to explain what is the driving force that is overcoming it.

 'Wouldn't it be better to solve the problem of trivial patents by demanding a minimum level of invention instead of not accepting software patents in general?'